-Physical Therapy Department
+To: Physical Therapy Department

 From: Print Name:

+Date:

-Da ate: C C: Department of Physical Therapy Clinical Education Office R e: Drug/Alcohol, Background Check, Health -screens for PTA/DPT Students am curre Linda Uni • a student in the PTA/DPT Program in the Department of Physical Therapy, SAHP at Loma ity. hol, my written consent to the Physical Therapy Department for the release of specified results of background check and health screen information as requested by representatives of individual les. nat this information may be forwarded to clinical education faculty via mail, email, fax or other ed appropriate for timely processing. hat timely y sub rill be released only as required for permission to enter specific clinical facilities.
-I understand omission of required information may be necessary for finalizing the clinical assignment.
-I at the clinical experiences are required for completion of the DPT/PTA program.
-Signature Date
+CC: Department of Physical Therapy Clinical Education Office

+Re: Drug/Alcohol, Background Check, Health -screens for PTA/DPT Students

+I am currently a student in the PTA/DPT Program in the Department of Physical Therapy, SAHP at Loma Linda University.

+I hereby give my written consent to the Physical Therapy Department for the release of specified results of drug, alcohol, background check and health screen information as requested by representatives of individual clinical facilities.

+I understand that this information may be forwarded to clinical education faculty via mail, email, fax or other method deemed appropriate for timely processing.

+Information will be released only as required for permission to enter specific clinical facilities.
+I understand that timely submission of required information may be necessary for finalizing the clinical assignment.
+I understand that the clinical experiences are required for completion of the DPT/PTA program.

+Signature\\\\

+Date\\\\\

-AUTHORIZATION AND CONSENT TO RECORD AUDIO AND/OR VIDEO PHOTOGRAPH, WRITE, AND PUBLISH
+AUTHORIZATION AND CONSENT TO RECORD AUDIO AND/OR VIDEO, PHOTOGRAPH, WRITE, AND PUBLISH

-I, (print full legal name), the undersigned, do hereby authorize Loma Linda University Health (LLÜH), its affiliates, and its designated representatives to record identifiable/non-identifiable audio and/or video, to take dentifiable/non-identifiable photographs, write, publish, and distribute identifiable/non-identifiable information about me and/or the dependent named below for whom I serve as legal guardian, in such manner as LLUH, its affiliates, and its representatives deem appropriate.
-I further authorize LLUH, its affiliates, and its designated representatives to publish any identifiable/non-identifiable photos or other assets that I provide for their use (initial ONLY if providing media assets).
-I agree that LLUH, its affiliates, and its designated representatives may use and permit others to use all media forms known now or created in the future and/or written information as deemed appropriate for such purposes including, but not limited to, dissemination to LLUH and its affiliates' staff, physicians, nealth professionals, students, and members of the public for educational (e.g. teaching/conferences), creatment, research, scientific, public relations, marketing, news media, and/or charitable purposes.
+I further authorize LLUH, its affiliates, and its designated representatives to publish any identifiable/ non-identifiable photos or other assets that I provide for their use \\\\\\ (initial ONLY if providing media assets).

+I agree that LLUH, its affiliates, and its designated representatives may use and permit others to use all media forms known now or created in the future and/or written information as deemed appropriate for such purposes including, but not limited to, dissemination to LLUH and its affiliates' staff, physicians, health professionals, students, and members of the public for educational (e.g. teaching/conferences), treatment, research, scientific, public relations, marketing, news media, and/or charitable purposes.
 I agree that such dissemination may be accomplished in any manner and publication medium deemed appropriate by LLUH, its affiliates, and its designated representatives, and that such dissemination is subject only to the following limitations: